brendan-duncan/archive/README.md

-#dart_archive - Dart library to encode and decode various archive and compression formats.
+#archive - Dart library to encode and decode various archive and compression formats.